intellitrend/ias-frontend-module/docs/Documentation.md

 ```bash
 cp -R frontend/modules/ias /usr/share/zabbix/modules
 ```

+**Note:** If you are using Zabbix 6.4, rename the `manifest.v2.json` to `manifest.json`.
+This is required due to module schema changes in Zabbix 6.4 that are incompatible with previous versions.

 In the Zabbix frontend, the module can now be activated using `Administration`, `General`, `GUI` by clicking `Scan directory`.
 An entry called `Advanced Services Module` should appear in the list.
 Click on the red `Disabled` link to activate it.
 It should switch to a green `Enabled`.